 Standard 10 point scales are designed to be used infrequently, like filling out a questionnaire in your doctor's office.
 But we needed something you could use daily.
 So we tested and discovered that a 5 point scale yielded the highest retention rates while still offering end users the granularity they wanted.
 Of course, many doctors and researchers rely on a 10 point scale, so we hope to accommodate that convention.
 But we will do so in a way that enriches our customers' experience (YOU), not diminish it.

-If you have too many skipped days, congratulations!
+No!
+You should go rock climbing, or teach English at the library, or visit your local arts council.
+If you're skipping days, congratulations!
 You're feeling better, and it's time to take a break from using Symple.

 And unless instructed otherwise, do not email:

-* in the unlikely event that your doctor wants individual data points, download them using .CSV Export Feature in Settings.
+In the unlikely event that your doctor wants individual data points, use the .CSV Export Feature in Settings.

 Active symptoms are those that you are actively tracking, right now.
 Inactive symptoms are those that you have tracked in the past but aren't tracking right now.
 Seasonal allergies are a good example of symptoms that come and go over the years.